facebookexperimental/libunifex/doc/overview.md

 The Async Stream design in Unifex has support for asynchronous cleanup of the stream by calling the `cleanup()` customisation-point.
-This allows a stream to perform async operations necessary to release its resources, such as joiing
+This allows a stream to perform async operations necessary to release its resources, such as joining

 We have not yet incorporated the ability to support async cleanup into Senders and this currently makes it difficult to build certain kinds of